Bob Shelton, AIA

 Principal Architect / President

-Bob Shelton founded Shelton Design / Build in 2014, with the desire to create a firm that was unlike any in the region.
-He sought to create a firm that could be Architect-led but centered around collaboration.
+Bob Shelton founded Shelton Design / Build in 2014, with the desire to create a unique firm for this region.
+He imagined a firm that could be Architect-led but centered around collaboration across many disciplines.
 Design intent that is innovative yet inclusive of the skills of tradesmen.
 Style that is period sensitive, yet creates spaces for modern living.

-Having grown up among a family of tradesmen, Bob's leadership style applies the Master Builder approach.
+Having been raised amongst a family of tradesmen, Bob's leadership style applies the Master Builder approach.
 He has assembled a team of skilled individuals that enhance each others disciplines, to create refined, elevated, and design-forward spaces.
 While there is no singular style to Shelton projects, Bob ensures the work applies solid design principles within the context and challenges that each project presents.